Trolley Barn, a new brewery and restaurant concept from the Legion Brewing team, is scheduled to open as early as Monday, depending on permitting.

-What to expect: The 9,500-square-foot space will have indoor and outdoor seating, a second-floor mezzanine and patio with unobstructed views of Uptown, and three food stalls.
-I know, sounds very cool and has me thirsty for a Juicy Jay as I write this.
+What to expect: The 11,400-square-foot space will have indoor and outdoor seating, a second-floor mezzanine and patio with unobstructed views of Uptown, and three food stalls.
+It bears little resemblance to Legion.

 Check out this drone video of the construction progress.
 (Video by @willyjunc)